freespace/arduino-ADS7825/README.md

 - `tN`: sets the trigger divider.
 For example, if N=1, then every trigger will result in a scan.
 If N=2, every OTHER trigger will result in a scan.

+- `xN`: sets the exposure value, which is the number of readings per trigger.
+        N is between 1-9 only, and defaults to 1.

 Commands that do not result in immediate output, such as `s` will output either `OK` or `ERRx` to indicate success or error, followed by `\n`. `x` is an error code that will specify the error that occured.
 See `errors.h` for list of error codes.